Boys Town National Training

 2. Show and tell: Expectations for a lesson or concept must be accompanied by modeling concepts and behaviors.
 Show students exactly how they can be successful.

-3. Check for understanding: During a lesson check for student understanding before moving on to next steps or concepts.
-Asking specific questions or doing practice problems is a great way to ensure students are understanding the lesson.
+3. Check for understanding: During a lesson check for student understanding before moving on to the next steps or concepts.
+Asking specific questions or doing practice problems is a great way to ensure students understand the lesson.

 Behavioral implications: When reviewing behavioral expectations, check for students’ understanding.
 This might include: asking students to paraphrase the expectations, having a student model the behavior or having students explain the expectation to each other.